chrislovecnm/chrislovecnm.com/_posts/2017-10-07-highly-available-resilient-applications-1-of-3.md

               command: ["/usr/sbin/nginx","-s","quit"]
 {% endhighlight %}

-### Gracefully handling container stop Signal Handling within Kubernetes
+### Gracefully Handling Container Stop Signal Handling within Kubernetes

 When Kuberentes shuts down a container, two different Unix Signals run: `SIGTERM` and `SIGKILL`.
 An example of the workflow to stop a pod and its container(s).

-1. The Kubernetes API receives a call command to delete a container or pod.
+1. The Kubernetes API receives a call command to delete a container or Pod.
 2. Default grace period of 30s starts unless otherwise configured.
 3. Pod status is set to "Terminating."
-4. Kubelet starts the pod shutdown process.
+4. Kubelet starts the Pod shutdown process.
 5. If a `preStop` hook exists it executes.
 7. The processes in the Pod's containers are sent the SIGTERM signal
 8. If the processes are still running after the default grace period, an SIGKILL signal given to the processes.
-9. Kubelet updates K8s API removing the pod when kubelet finished deleting the pod and its container(s).
+9. Kubelet updates K8s API removing the Pod when kubelet finished deleting the pod and its container(s).

 The application must receive the correct signals and handle those flags.
-Moreover, properly designed, properly behaving, and appropriately deploy applications should not get to the point where an SIGKILL signal is not needed.
+Moreover, properly designed, properly behaving, and appropriately deploy applications should not get to the point where a SIGKILL signal is not needed.

 #### Complexity of Signal Handling in Containers